-Home security systems are broadly divided into indoor systems and outdoor ones.
+Home security systems (call Kwikey Locksmith Services, INC. today for more detailed information) are broadly divided into indoor systems and outdoor ones.

 Most standard indoor home security systems are installed at your doors and windows.
 They work by checking for two things: opening of doors and windows, or signs of movement inside the house.
 The system detects the latter with the help of motion sensors.
 To use this type of system, you need to enter a special code into your control set, which allows you to set your alarm when you need to, and also to turn it off before you enter the house.

 The outdoor home security system also monitors your grounds.
 Most outdoor systems are programmed to turn on flood lights at the slightest hint of movement on your grounds.
 In earlier models, there was the possibility of your cat setting off the alarm as she took a stroll around the compound, but newer models are programmed to check the size and weight of the intruder before setting off the alarm, and consequently, there are fewer false alarms.

 Outdoor alarms also include driveway alarms to ensure the safety of your car.